An exciting batting all-rounder

 Shanuka down under…

-A left-hand batsman and slow left-arm orthodox spinner, Dulaj decided to forego domestic cricket in 2018/19 in favour of a placement in Australia.
+A left-hand batter and slow left-arm orthodox spinner, Dulaj decided to forego domestic cricket in 2018/19 in favour of a placement in Australia.

 Playing for Bonbeach in the strong Southern Bayside Competition, he helped his side to the Championship final courtesy of 607 runs at 50.58.